How To Prepare For The FCA’s New Consumer Duty (UK)

 To whom will the regulation apply?

 The scope of the Consumer Duty is broad, as the term ‘retail customers’ also applies to products and services delivered to corporate entities as well as individuals.
 The Duty will also apply to firms who do not have a direct relationship with the end customer and have a material influence on retail customer outcomes.
 However, it is not applicable to a company that provides IT systems.
+Under the new regulation, your firm will have to consider every single step of the customer journey through a product’s life.
+This will include the design of the product itself, the communications to customers around and about the product, and customer service over the entire product life cycle.

 A significant effort and a broad impact